avraham-mayer/python-cross-process-bridge/README.md

 after creating an instance of `B` I will then call the `start()` method from the `CrossProcessBridge` class - this will create another process, and in it create an instance of `A` **importantly, not of `B`**! it will create an instance of the original `A` class
-I can now call any methods that exist in the `A` class on the `B` instance I have created and they will be called in the new process.
+I can now call any methods that exist in the `A` class on the `B` instance I have created, and they will be called in the new process.
-when I am done i can call `stop()` which will stop the process
+when I am done I can call `stop()` which will stop the process

 #### Complete example: